 I may find you there & float on wherever the river may take me.

-The ambivalence and ambiguity of the story beautifully captures the tug-of-war that often characterizes our feelings about the place we call home.
+The ambivalence of the story beautifully captures the tug-of-war that often characterizes our feelings about the place we call home.
 There is always the drive to want something different, something better, something exciting, but the pull of vivid memories, familiar sights and scents and experiences that shaped our lives form a powerful counterreaction.
 Perhaps the title indicates that no matter where his artistic journey takes him, Cocker acknowledges that he will always be a Wickerman at heart.

 Speaking of ambivalence, the opening lines of “I Love Life” offer a more noncommital view of life’s wonders than those expressed by the tragically optimistic Minnie Timperley: